neura-pro/neura-pro.github.io/info/tezos.md

 > Formal verification has been used in the aerospace industry, in medical devices, and other instances where the stakes are too high to fail.
 It can ensure the security of the platform by proving the correctness of its code.

 To jest mega ważna sprawa.
 Bo to pozwala w dużym stopniu mieć pewność, że smart-kontrakt nie zachowa się wbrew intencjom jego twórców.
-Czyli np. *The DAO* prawdopodobnie nie przeszłoby takiej weryfikacji, więc nie doszłoby do katastrofy, jaka miała miejsce na ETH.
+Czyli np. *The DAO* prawdopodobnie nie przeszłoby takiej weryfikacji, więc na Tezosie nie doszłoby do katastrofy, jaka miała miejsce na ETH.

 > To mitigate that risk, the development team designed our smart contract language with correctness and formal verification in mind.

-No i tu mamy cenę jaką płacimy za tę podwyższoną odporność na błędy - Tezos wprowadza swój własny język skryptowy (o nazwie *Michelson*), który jest dość restrykcyjny i nieelastyczny, co powoduje, że pojawia się dodatkowa bariera dla developerów.
+No i tu widzimy cenę, jaką płacimy za tę podwyższoną odporność na błędy - Tezos wprowadza swój własny język skryptowy (o nazwie *Michelson*), który jest dość restrykcyjny i nieelastyczny, co powoduje, że pojawia się dodatkowa bariera dla developerów.

 > Tezos is written in OCaml, a statically-typed functional programming language.